The travel clothing guide

 To fold it, you will find many tutorials on Youtube, but I admit to having a preference for the delicacy with which the Artling brand takes care of the jacket:

-The weekend with friends with one or two hiking days
+Weekend with friends with one or two days of hiking

-Unfortunately, hiking gear is rather bulky : you will have to carry a second pair of shoes, a mid layer, outerwear, another base layer, etc.
+Unfortunately, hiking gear is rather bulky : you will need to bring a second pair of shoes, a mid layer, outerwear, another base layer, etc.

-I mourned the fact of having a single bag where I can take:
+I've given up on having a single bag where I can carry:

 • my computer,